message/iata/QA.md

 - passengers with a Diplomatic ID or an Admin card issued by the MOFA of Qatar;
 - US or NATO military personnel with Military ID card.
 5. Nationals of Bahrain, Kuwait, Oman, Qatar, Saudi Arabia and United Arab Emirates are not allowed to enter with a national ID card.
-6. Effective 25 April 2021, passengers entering or transiting through Qatar must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
-The test result must be issued by an approved testing center listed on <a href="https://covid19.moph.gov.qa/EN/Pages/Countries-Classified-Low-Risk-of-COVID-19.aspx">https://covid19.moph.gov.qa/EN/Pages/Countries-Classified-Low-Risk-of-COVID-19.aspx</a>
+6. Effective 25 April 2021, passengers must have a negative COVID-19 PCR test taken at most 72 hours before arrival.
+The test result must be issued by a testing center approved by the local government.
+7. Effective 13:00 local time 25 April 2021 until 01:59 local time 27 April 2021, passengers without a negative COVID-19 PCR test taken at most 72 hours before arrival are subject to a test upon arrival at their own expense.
+- This does not apply to passengers with an Exception Entry Permit stated as Mukaines.